kumu/docs/guides/data-driven-decorations.md

 Note that if you don't have any fields with numbers, the **Size by** dropdown menu won't have any options in it.
 If you don't have this kind of data available, try using Kumu's [Metrics](/guides/metrics.md) feature to create some!

 {% hint style="warn" %}
   Are your fields with numbers not showing up in the <b>Size by</b> dropdown?
-Try <a class="alert-link" href="/guides/fields.md#customize-a-field">changing the field type to "Number"</a>.
+Try [changing the field type to "Number"](/guides/fields.md#customize-a-field).
 {% endhint %}

 ### Color by